 '''

 baseplate.lib.metrics.metrics_client_from_config(raw_config)

 Configure and return a metrics client.

+'''

 This expects two configuration options:

 metrics.namespace The root key to prefix all metrics in this application with.

 metrics.endpoint A host:port pair, e.g. localhost:2014.
-If an empty string, a client that dis-

-cards all metrics will be returned.
+If an empty string, a client that discards all metrics will be returned.

-Parameters raw_config (Dict[str, str]) - The application configuration which should have

-settings for the metrics client.
+Parameters raw\config (Dict[str, str]) - The application configuration which should have settings for the metrics client.

+'''

 Return type Client

 Returns A configured client.

 class baseplate.lib.metrics.Client (transport, namespace)

 A client for StatsD.

 batch()

 Return a client-like object which batches up metrics.

 Batching metrics can reduce the number of packets that are sent to the stats aggregator.

 Return type Batch

 counter(name)

 Return a Counter with the given name.

 The sample rate is currently up to your application to enforce.

 Parameters name (str) - The name the counter should have.

 Return type Counter

 gauge (name)

 Return a Gauge with the given name.

 Parameters name (str) - The name the gauge should have.

 Return type Gauge

 histogram(name)

 Return a Histogram with the given name.

 Parameters name (str) - The name the histogram should have.

 Return type Histogram

 timer(name)

 Return a Timer with the given name.

 Parameters name (str) - The name the timer should have.

 Return type Timer

-'''

-'''

 class baseplate.lib.metrics.Batch (transport, namespace)

 A batch of metrics to send to StatsD.

 The batch also supports the context manager protocol, for use with Python's with statement.
 When the context

 is exited, the batch will automatically flush().

 flush()

 Immediately send the batched metrics.

 Return type None

 counter(name)

 Return a BatchCounter with the given name.

 The sample rate is currently up to your application to enforce.

 Parameters name (str) - The name the counter should have.

 Return type Counter

 gauge (name)

 Return a Gauge with the given name.

+'''

+'''

 Parameters name (str) - The name the gauge should have.

 Return type Gauge

 histogram(name)

 Return a Histogram with the given name.

 Parameters name (str) - The name the histogram should have.

 Return type Histogram

 timer(name)

 Return a Timer with the given name.

 Parameters name (str) - The name the timer should have.

 Return type Timer

 Metrics

 class baseplate.lib.metrics.Counter(transport, name)

 A counter for counting events over time.

 increment (delta=1.0, sample_rate=1.0)

 Increment the counter.

 Parameters

 • delta (float) - The amount to increase the counter by.

 • sample_rate (float) - What rate this counter is sampled at.
 [0-1].

 Return type None

-decrement (delta=1.0, sample_rate=1.0)
+decrement (delta=1.0, sample rate=1.0)

 Decrement the counter.

 This is equivalent to increment () with delta negated.

 Return type None

-'''

-'''

-send (delta, sample rate)
+send(delta, sample rate)

-'''

 Send the counter to the backend.

+Parameters

-- delta (float) The amount to increase the counter by. - sample rate (float) What rate this counter is sampled at.
+• delta (float) - The amount to increase the counter by.

+• sample rate (float) - What rate this counter is sampled at.
 [0-1].

-'''
+Return type None

 class baseplate.lib.metrics.Timer(transport, name)

+A timer for recording elapsed times.

+The timer also supports the context manager protocol, for use with Python's with statement.
+When the context

+is entered the timer will start () and when exited, the timer will automatically stop ().

+Record the current time as the start of the timer.

+Return type None

+stop()

+Stop the timer and record the total elapsed time.

 '''